Tonbandgerät

 }

-No adaption of a critical section implementation is necessary when moving to a multi-core configuration, as Tonbandgerät protects all static resources that are accessed from multiple cores with spinlocks.
+No adaptation of a critical section implementation is necessary when moving to a multi-core configuration, as Tonbandgerät protects all static resources that are accessed from multiple cores with spinlocks.

 Configuration